What are Scheduled Tasks?

-Tasks are automated actions that can be applied to your app records on a scheduled basis (daily/weekly/monthly).
+Tasks are automated actions that can be applied to or for defined records on a scheduled basis (daily/weekly/monthly).
 These actions can drive your app’s workflow in powerful ways, such as sending automatic reminders when a deadline is coming up or automatically adding your to-do records periodically.

-Tasks are located in the Data Builder.
-From any Object, use the Object Menu located at the top and click on the Tasks tab.
+Tasks are located in the Data section of the Builder.
+From any object, use the object menu located at the top and click on the “Tasks” tab.

 The following details will be required:

-Schedule: The frequency of your scheduled task.
-Scheduled Tasks can run on a daily / weekly / monthly basis.
+The frequency of your scheduled task.
+Scheduled tasks can run on a daily, weekly, or monthly basis.